Wednesday, August 31, 2011

 Dahil bagamat ako ay isang social liberal, alam ko rin na ang liberals ay hindi ang buong bayan.
 Kung ang ating asta ngayon ay, "kaming mga liberal ang hari ngayon, hawak namin ang CCP ngayon, kami ang masusunod, art namin ang masusunod," aba, huwag tayong magrereklamo kung sa mga darating na taon na si Bongbong Marcos naman ang presidente, ay sabihin niyang "o, mga royalist na naman ang may hawak ng CCP ha, art naman namin ang masusunod.
 Back off kayo."
 (This is assuming, of course, that Bongbong Marcos won't surprise us with a future sudden reconfiguration of his person from being a defender of his father's record to being a real champion of the masses and the country's coffers' integrity and strength, should that be possible.)

-I'm okay with that.
-The eternal struggle of raising self-critiquing banners is no big deal for me.
-But even hundreds of years of war with un-self-critical fanatics might also be fine with me.
-A state of civil war might be acceptable to me, if that's what would wake us up to the virtue of democratic tolerance.
-Still and all, while debate is still possible, even if I were the lucky type who often gets my way, I'd probably still be against state sponsorship of the arts and the arts profession, for state sponsorship is at the very heart of the Mideo Cruz piece.
+We should not weary in the eternal struggle of raising self-critical banners.
+Just as we won't with a possible hundred years of war with un-self-critical fanatics, given that a state of civil war might be acceptable to many if that's what would wake us up to the virtue of democratic tolerance.
+So, today while debate is still possible, and debating with oneself won't necessarily be by virtue of a gaslighter's effort but by one's own scruples, so I'd say, that even if I were the lucky type who often gets my way, I'd still be against state sponsorship of my art and art profession.
+For state sponsorship is at the very heart of the Mideo Cruz piece, even if all the state did was provide Cruz a space with gallery lighting!
 On this issue, at least, I'm one with Newt Gingrich.
 LOL.

 But yet, also be aware that many US Republicans don't exactly want the NEA abolished.
 They just want it governed by conservatives who would put up evangelical art.
 If they can have it their way, they won't want to get rid of state sponsorship of the arts and the arts profession.
 They won't be one with Newt Gingrich.

-At sa debate tungkol sa piece ni Cruz, sa bandang akin lang naman, kung may poder man ang secularism na gusto kong sandalan sa anumang argumento tungkol dito, ito ay hindi sa pagdikta nito ng sekyularismo bilang haven ng panginginsulto sa relihiyon kundi sa pagdikta nito ng prinsipyo ng demokrasya na nagbibigay ng kalayaan kanino man na manginsulto kanino man
+At, finally, sa debate tungkol sa piece ni Cruz, sa bandang akin lang naman: kung may poder man ang secularism na gusto kong sandalan sa anumang argumento tungkol dito, ito ay hindi sa pagdikta nito ng sekyularismo bilang haven ng panginginsulto sa relihiyon kundi sa pagdikta nito ng prinsipyo ng demokrasya na nagbibigay ng kalayaan kanino man na manginsulto kanino man.

 2. In hindsight, what is art, who is it for, at ano ang matalinong art?